SalmonMode/pytest-html/README.rst

    from py.xml import html

    @pytest.mark.optionalhook
-   def pytest_html_results_summary(prefix, summary, postfix):
+   def pytest_html_results_summary(summary):
-       prefix.extend([html.p("foo: bar")])
+       summary.extend([html.p("foo: bar")])

 Extra content
 ~~~~~~~~~~~~~

-You can add details to the HTML reports by creating an 'extra' list on the
+You can add details to the HTML reports by appending to the 'extra' list on one
-report object.
+of the nodes in the :code:`pytest_html_add_node_chain_extra` hook.
+The nodes
+represent the different levels of branching logic of your tests, and extra
+content can be added for each of them.
+The extra content added to the nodes is
+also persistent from test to test, so you can see what was added as the tests
+run.
+The :code:`item` argument is also provided immediately following each
+test's execution, and can provide a gateway to accessing resources used by the
+test.

 Here are the types of extra content that can be added:

 ==========  ============================================
 Type        Example